RobotsAndPencils/cache-money-client/README.md

 ## Server

-Cache Money client communicates with a REST-based server with the following APIs.
+Cache Money client communicates with a REST-based server with the following API.

 ### Authorization header for all requests

+Header:

-Header: `Authorization: {{token}}`
+- `Authorization: {{token}}`

 ### Check if key exists in the cache

 `HEAD {{endpoint}}/{{key}}`

+Status:

 - 204 No content
 - 404 Not found